Coronavirus Disease 2019 (COVID-19) FAQs

 The information below is a collection of Frequently Asked Questions (FAQ) related to COVID-19 and the services provided through the community colleges and related grant programs.
-The purpose of the FAQs is to answer pertinent questions to assist colleges and grantees to continue their instructional programs and services.
-This page will be continuously updated.
+The purpose of the FAQs is to answer pertinent questions to assist colleges and grant programs to continue their instructional programs and services.
+If you have additional questions, please feel free to submit them using the link below.
+For NON-COVID-19 related questions, please work with your appropriate contact at the ICCB.

 Click on a section title below to jump to that section’s FAQs.